 What are dark kitchens?
 One space, many names

 Firstly, to not confuse, you might see the terms ghost kitchen, cloud kitchen and virtual kitchen referenced in this piece.
-Yes, these are all the same concepts and all dark kitchens.
+Yes, these are all the same concepts and all are essentially dark kitchen units.

 The kitchens to rent are a physical location where local food businesses can prep and cook delivery service only meals, typically sold via third-party apps such as JustEat, Deliveroo and Uber Eats.
 Ghost kitchens don’t have a physical storefront that allows customers to eat in or even collect their food orders; delivery drivers are the middlemen between the restaurant cooking the food and the customers tucking in.